An immersive live performance installation

 In 2016 the team continued its collaboration with the Sichuan Conservatory further developing the work via intensive workshop periods with Australian artists and a short rehearsal and development period in Chengdu.
 The specifics of the work began to take shape and Between 8 and 9 is the piece that has emerged from this extensive research and development.

-Artists from Between 8 & 9 were invited to perform at the Sichuan Victoria Sister State Banquet in Chengdu in September 2016.
+Artists from Between 8 and 9 were invited to perform at the Sichuan Victoria Sister State Banquet in Chengdu in September 2016.
 Creative Director Tim Stitz attended this dinner along with five of the performers.

 Between 8 and 9 is the result created from a multi-year international and intergenerational dialogue where multiple languages and idioms have been spoken, shared, played, crafted and performed.
 We were thrilled to host our Chinese collaborators in Melbourne and Castlemaine for the premiere seasons as part of the inaugural Asia TOPA, and then having the opportunity to perform with them in their home city of Chengdu.